 Brian Russ Law, Inc. provides trademark registration services for clients in all 50 states, including Wisconsin.

-Learn the difference between Trademark and Copyright
+How Trademark and Copyright Differ

-Examples of Trademark Needs in Madison, Wisconsin
+Examples of Trademark Needs in Milwaukee, Wisconsin

 A lot of people ask us, “Why do I need a trademark for my business?”
 And the simple answer to that is your businesses name, logo, and branding are inherently valuable.
 You want to ensure that you’ve protected your business as your brand’s value grows and continues to appreciate over time.
-For example, if you’re in Middletown, or driving on Interstate 90, you’ve probably seen tons of billboards for corporations and mom-and-pop shops alike.
+For example, if you’re in Elm Grove, or driving on Interstate 43, you’ve probably seen tons of billboards for corporations and mom-and-pop shops alike.
 And they’ve all got a certain feel to them, their branding.
 And that branding is valuable.
-You want to make sure that if you start a shop in Madison, that somebody two states over isn’t going to steal your idea and name and do the same business.
+You want to make sure that if you start a shop in Milwaukee, that somebody two states over isn’t going to steal your idea and name and do the same business.